wandb/docs/docs/guides/launch/setup-launch-docker.md

 This set up is common for users who perform experiments on their local machine, or that have a remote machine that they SSH in to, to submit launch jobs.
 :::

 When you use Docker with W&B Launch, W&B will first build an image, and then build and run a container from that image.
-The image is built with Docker's `docker run <image-uri>` command.
+The image is built with the Docker `docker run <image-uri>` command.
 The queue configuration is interpreted as additional arguments that are passed to the `docker run` command.

 <!-- Future: Insert diagram -->